gourshete/gourshete.github.io/_posts/2019-08-20-http-request-part-1.markdown

 layout: post
 title:  "Ruby HTTP request response - 1"
 date:   2019-08-20
-keywords: "ruby rails github gryffindor learning swapnil gourshete ruby on rails http https headers body response"
+keywords: "ruby rails github gryffindor learning swapnil gourshete ruby on rails http https headers body response general"
 ---

 At the end browser talks in the language of HTTP request.
 But we really know minimal about it.